 Charlie Murphy and Chappelle were at the lunch table during a break from shooting the “Calvin’s Got a Job” sketch.
-Murphy regaled the table with his stories about hanging out with Rick James when Chappelle said it should be reenacted for the show.
+Murphy, who passed away in 2017, regaled the table with his stories about hanging out with Rick James when Chappelle said it should be reenacted for the show.

 12. EDDIE MURPHY THOUGHT THE RICK JAMES SKIT WAS GENIUS.

 Charlie showed his brother the sketch.
 Eddie Murphy watched the whole thing in silence.
 Once it ended though, he said it was “genius” before laughing and insisting Charlie play it again.